 Monstera adansonii watering should follow the plant’s lead rather than the calendar.
 Before you water, push your finger into the soil up to the first knuckle.
 Still damp?
 Come back in a day or two.
 Dry?
 Now’s the time.

 In most homes during spring and summer, that works out to watering every seven to ten days.
 In winter, when growth slows and the air is drier, it might stretch to every two weeks.
-The pot, the soil, the humidity in your home, and how much light she’s getting all affect how quickly she dries out.
+The pot, the soil, the humidity in your home, and how much light it gets all affect how quickly the mix dries out.
 No fixed schedule covers all of that, but your finger always will.

-When you do water, water thoroughly until it drains from the bottom, then let her dry down again before the next drink.
-Sitting in a consistently wet pot is the fastest way to rot her roots, and root rot in monstera adansonii can be sneaky: the damage happens underground while the leaves above still look fine.
+When you do water, water thoroughly until it drains from the bottom, then let the soil dry down again before the next drink.
+Sitting in a consistently wet pot is the fastest way to rot the roots, and root rot in monstera adansonii can be sneaky: the damage happens underground while the leaves above still look fine.

-Yellow leaves that start at the bottom of the plant, a wilting or drooping stem, and soil that has pulled away from the edges of the pot are all signals she’s been waiting too long.
+Yellow leaves that start at the bottom of the plant, a wilting or drooping stem, and soil that has pulled away from the edges of the pot are all signals the plant has been waiting too long.

 Yellow leaves combined with soft, mushy stems near the base, a faint sour smell from the soil, or leaves that yellow across the whole plant rather than just the older ones at the bottom.